presidioforts/scratchfiles/finalversino.md

 #### Current Responsibilities I would like to continue

-In my current role as a **Platform SRE and Subject Matter Expert (SME)**, I actively lead and collaborate on several critical activities to ensure product and platform stability and effectiveness:
+In my current role as a **Platform SRE and Subject Matter Expert (SME)**, I actively lead and collaborate on several critical activities to ensure product effectiveness and platform stability:

 * **Release Tag Analysis:**